Wednesday, 29th April 2026

 12:00pm - 2:00pm AEST

-Joining the Minister on the panel, Rebecca Iwanuscha, Innovation Incentives Partner at Grant Thornton, will bring a commercial and investment lens — exploring how organisations are translating R&D, emerging technologies and innovation activity into tangible outcomes through effective incentives, capital attraction and collaboration between government, industry and research.
+Joining the Minister, Rebecca Iwanuscha, Innovation Incentives Partner at Grant Thornton, will bring a commercial and investment lens, exploring how organisations are translating R&D, emerging technologies and innovation activity into tangible outcomes through effective incentives, capital attraction and cross-sector collaboration.

-The session is designed as a practical, off-the-record conversation for senior leaders — focused on what’s working, why it’s working, and how it can be replicated across Queensland.
+The session is designed as a practical, off-the-record conversation for senior leaders focused on what’s working, why it’s working, and what it takes to scale it across Queensland.

 Grant Thornton